-While one service account could perform all of these operations, Apigee recommends that you create multiple service accounts, each assigned to a specific task and each with its own set of permissions.
+While one service account could perform all of these operations, for production environments Apigee recommends that you create multiple service accounts, each assigned to a specific task and each with its own set of permissions.
 This enhances security by compartmentalizing access and limiting each service account's scope and access privileges.
 As with user accounts, these permissions are applied by assigning one or more roles to the service account.

 Service accounts and roles used by hybrid components

 To operate properly, Apigee hybrid requires you to create several service accounts.
 Each service account requires a specific role or roles that enable it to perform its function.